1892 Rangitikei by-election: Background

 Robert Bruce, an independent, had previously been the MP for Rangitikei between 1884 and 1890.
 In 1890 he contested the election for the Waitotara electorate in South Taranaki, but was beaten by incumbent George Hutchison.
 The Rangitikei electorate, meanwhile, was won by Douglas Hastings Macarthur, but Macarthur died on 24 May 1892.
 Macarthur's death resulted in a by-election which took place on 8 July 1892.

-The two candidates for this by-election were Robert Bruce, a previous MP and conservationist, and John Stevens, also a previous MP for Rangitikei between 1881 and 1884.
+The two candidates for this by-election were Robert Bruce, a previous MP and conservationist, and Jack Stevens, also a previous MP for Rangitikei between 1881 and 1884.
 Bruce was a candidate for the opposition and Stevens was an Independent Liberal as the Liberal Party was reluctant to endorse him in light of the recent Bruce by-election in which the candidate the Liberal Party endorsed lost by a large margin.
 Furthermore, the result was regarded as "a foregone conclusion in favour of Mr Bruce".